guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 - [Keyset-based pagination](#Keyset-Based-Pagination),
 - [Page-based pagination](#Page-Based-Pagination).

-The user can divide large amount of data retrieved from an API by adding certain parameters to their query.
+The client can divide large amount of data retrieved from an API by adding certain parameters to their query.

 ## Offset-Based Pagination <a id="Offset-Based-Pagination"></a>

 Offset-based pagination is one of the most common pagination styles.
-It is used when a user wants to retrieve a specific number of records from an API.
+It is used when a client wants to retrieve a specific number of records from an API.

 Offset-based pagination involves specifying additional parameters:
 - a numeric `offset` (typically the number of records to skip), and
 - a `limit` (the number of records to fetch) in API requests.

-If there is a list of items and the user wants to retrieve items 11-20, they would set the `offset` to 10 and the `limit` to 10.

 An example of an API request to get offset-based paginated response:

 `GET /api/resource?offset=0&limit=10`

+- Endpoint: `/api/resource` This endpoint specifies the resource that the client wants to access.
+It could be a resource such as a list of users, products, or posts.
+- Parameters:
+  - `offset=0`: Specifies that the client wants to start fetching records from the beginning of the dataset.
+  - `limit=10`: Specifies that the client wants to retrieve a maximum of 10 records per page.

 Offset-based pagination has its drawbacks: as the offset increases, the database needs to skip more records.
 It can lead to performance issues, especially with large datasets.